 Here, and in Lincoln and Peterborough schools pages, are many of the special schools in Lincolnshire.
 They may be of interest for pupils and students with additional needs.
 See also in: Lincolnshire directory

 To look for more schools try the Good Schools search facility:

-See also Education – it includes Grantham special schools.
+See also SEN – it includes Grantham special schools.

 The John Fielding Special School is in Boston.
 They cater for students aged 2 – 19 with a severe leaning disability.
 Some are on the autistic spectrum.

 Mayflower Specialist School Academy Trust is made up of Aegir and Warren Wood schools.
 Click icon for their admissions policy.

 The federation is made up of St Lawrence, Horncastle and St Bernard’s, Louth.
 They cater for students aged 2 – 19 with moderate to severe/profound learning difficulties and complex needs.
 Most are on the autistic spectrum.

 Gosberton House Academy is a specialist primary school, near Spalding, that caters for children with an Autistic Spectrum Disorder.
 See website